Riverdale median real estate price is $147,552, which is less expensive than 83.7% of Illinois neighborhoods and 89.4% of all U.S. neighborhoods.

 Home and apartment vacancy rates are 7.2% in Riverdale.
 NeighborhoodScout analysis shows that this rate is lower than 51.2% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, the Riverdale neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Riverdale neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.
 The Riverdale neighborhood also has a greater percentage of children living in poverty (63.3%) than found in 97.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 More people ride the bus in this neighborhood each day to get to work than 99.7% of U.S. neighborhoods.